pusher/pusher-websocket-dotnet/README.md

 ### Migrating from version 1 to version 2

 You are encouraged to move to the Pusher Client SDK version 2.
-A number of bugs have been fixed; see the [changelog](https://github.com/pusher/pusher-websocket-dotnet/blob/master/CHANGELOG.md) for more information.
-The code coverage of the Pusher Client has improved from roughly 81% to 95%.
+This major release includes a number of bug fixes and perfomance improvemnets.
+See the [changelog](https://github.com/pusher/pusher-websocket-dotnet/blob/master/CHANGELOG.md) for more information.

-There should also be performance improvements.
-All debug trace code has been removed by default and there is a reduction in the amount of JSON deserialization happening on receiving a message from the server.

-An attempt has been made to address the Unity issue with the iOS SDK; issue #83.
-It is untested and help from the community in testing this would be much appreciated.
-If you stick to using the `PusherEvent` only when binding to events and use GenericPresenceChannel<T>, where T is not `dynamic`, you should see some improvement.
+The following sections describe the changes in detail and describes how to update your code to the new version 2.x.
+If you run into problems you can always contact support@pusher.com.

 #### Added to the Pusher class